bahtiyartan/troia/docs/20Variablesscope.rst

 	RESULT = MYVAR;

 	/* in first and second iteration RESULT's value is empty string. after last assignment RESULT's value: Hello World			*/

-*looping and assignments will be discussed detailly in next sections.*
+*Looping and assignments will be discussed detailly in next sections, in this section please focus on defining same variable in multiple times.*

 Naming & Conventions
 ======================